 - What are your top 10 financial goals for the next three, five, 10, 20 and 40 years?
 Look at the ones that appear on both your lists and see how you can get there together.

-The most important aspect of determining the financial compatibility in a marriage or long-term relationship is discovering early on how you and your partner’s monetary viewpoints match up.
+The bottom line The most important aspect of determining the financial compatibility in a marriage or long-term relationship is discovering early on how you and your partner’s monetary viewpoints match up.
 If money differences are brought to the surface in time, a little compromise and strategic planning can put your relationship back on the right track.
 Call in a professional marriage counsellor or financial planner if necessary!

 PS: Heard about Married At First Sight South Africa?
 As the show’s financial expert I will be talking more about marriage and money, so don’t miss it.
 Starts 3 February on DSTV Channel 131.